unit-mesh/choco-builder/docs/prompt-script/job-strategy.md

       step: 0.1
 ```

-- Repeat.
+## Repeat

 Repeat is a config of repeat times.
 for example:

 ```yaml
 - type: repeat
   value: 3
 ```